Akshat1256/krunker-clone/FREE_HOSTING_COMPARISON.md

 ## 💡 Why Railway/Render for Multiplayer?

+**Bandwidth:**
+- Railway/Render: 100GB/month (generous for gaming)
+- Perfect for multiplayer games with lots of players

 **WebSocket Support:**
-- Railway and Render provide full WebSocket support
+- Both provide full WebSocket support
 - Perfect for real-time multiplayer games
 - No limitations on persistent connections